 Your assets include money that you have across all types of savings accounts, checking accounts, and investment accounts.
 Make sure to consider your retirement accounts like an IRA or 401(k), as well any stocks or bonds you own.
 Real estate that you own other than your primary residence also counts toward your total assets in most cases.

 Your assets do not include your home, a car, a burial plot, furniture, or any other personal items.
 Life insurance policies are excluded and you can subtract $1,500 per person for burial expenses.
 You don’t have to include any advance tax credits you get, such as for the earned income tax credit, or money you received for housing assistance.
 You can find a complete list of exemptions on the SSA website.

-Even if you qualify for Medicare Extra Help, your income level will determine whether you qualify for full or partial Extra Help.
+Even if you qualify for Medicare Extra Help, your income level, resource level, marital status, and Medicaid eligibility will determine whether you qualify for full or partial Extra Help.